 You are 27.
-Sitting pretty on a six figure salary bracket.
+Sitting pretty on a six-figure salary bracket.
 Your colleagues have been making these jokes of how your weight gain has been directly correlated to your steady rise on the promotional ladder.
 Sounds true.
 On the side, you are servicing a car loan, doing your Masters and a proud owner of several parcels of land.
-You seem to be doing okay as far as career and financial muscles is concerned.
-You feel satisfied to have achieved quite a number of your goals, few years shy of hitting the psychological age.
+You seem to be doing okay as far as career and financial muscles are concerned.
+You feel satisfied to have achieved quite a number of your goals, a few years shy of hitting the psychological age.
 30.

 But how many bachelors will ever be lucky as this dude?
 All we have are ladies living a larger than life lifestyle.
 Who can’t do laundry because of their manicured nails and instead, pay someone to do so as they go doing ‘facials’.
 The same ladies with an alcohol tolerance thrice more enduring than yours.
 Who show off these phones the same price to a plot of land somewhere in Nyahururu.
 They also suffer from impatience and are addicted to instant ‘success’ and its glorification.
 Bachelors are going through tougher times than their dads or grandfathers ever did.
 The game has turned out to be too complex, riskier and expensive over the years.
 The only ladies meeting your criteria are in fact inviting you to their wedding committees if it’s not the actual weddings or baby shower visits!